-Medications:
+1. Medications:

-Three medications have been prescribed for you to make you more comfortable, decrease the swelling in the knee following surgery, and to reduce the risk of infection.
+Two medications have been prescribed for you to make you more comfortable, and decrease the swelling in the knee following surgery.

-• A pain medicine (narcotic):
+a.
+A pain medicine (narcotic):

 This is usually either Darvocet (Propoxyphene) or Vicodin (hydrocodone) depending on which pain medicines have been used before and what has been known to be effective for you.
 These pills should be taken only as needed for severe pain and only when pain is present.
 They do not aide in the healing of the knee but are used to "Take the edge off" of the pain.
 Do not take more than two every four hours and do not mix with alcohol.
 As the pain lessens, decrease the number of pills that you are taking, stopping them as soon as the pain is at a tolerable level without the pills.